ChristinaNikolova/BeautySalon/README.md

         - see article's details page.
 	- like article and write comments.
 	- chat with admin in real-time.
 	- after appointment write a review for the procedure and give a grade????
+	- can buy subscription cards with PayPal
 	- has user's dashboard with all infomation about:
 	   * appointments status
 	   * appointments history
 	   * mail box with his own questions and answers.
 	   * information about his skin type and best procedures for him
 	   * all his favourite articles and products
+	   * infomation about his subscription card and card's statistic

 #### Stylists futures:
 	- all user's futures